-- better health from improving air quality and stimulating walking and cycling activity - releasing land for urban development and ecological protection - safer, attractive streets, improving business and communities.
+- improving health from better air quality and stimulating walking and cycling - releasing land for urban development and protecting nature - attractive, safe and sociable streets, connecting communities and local business.

 "We cannot afford to allow transport emissions to rise".

 A vision for 21st century Crawley